Powder Ski Safari

 Discover BC’s deepest powder as you bound through alpine bowls in Kicking Horse and find heli-ski heaven in Revelstoke.

 With phenomenal amounts of champagne powder, Kicking Horse and Revelstoke have some of Canada’s steepest terrain.
 If you love your skiing steep and deep, this is the ultimate ski safari.

-A stunning drive through Glacier National Park, Revelstoke receives more than 12 metres of snow each year.
+A stunning drive through Glacier National Park, Revelstoke receives more than 12 metres of snow each year and can also boast having the most vertical in North America.
 It’s also one of the only resorts in the world where you can lift-ski, cat-ski and heli-ski from the same base - it’s best to book in advance through our office.

 On your final day, we recommend a night in Banff.
 With its bustling vibe and excellent restaurants, this national park town a great place to spend your last evening, and puts you within easy reach of the airport.